rstudio/shinycoreci-apps/README.md

 ### Steps to initiate tests

-After cloning the repo, you can initiate a test run either by making a change to an application and pushing the commit, or by using the `shinycoreci::trigger()` function.
+After cloning the repo, you can initiate a test run either by making a change to an application and pushing the commit, or by using the `shinycoreci::trigger("DISPATCHTYPE", "rstudio/shinycoreci-apps")` function.

-> Note: It’s not currently possible to initiate a workflow and for that workflow to test a subset of the apps (as opposed to all of them, which is the current default).
+> Note: It’s **not** currently possible to initiate a workflow and for that workflow to test a subset of the apps (as opposed to all of them, which is the current default).
 However, it’s not obvious what the advantage of this would be, considering most of the time spent in the workflow is setup.

 ### Dependencies